benjaminion/upgrading-ethereum-book/src/book.md

 The `if` test is where the weighting by effective balance is done.
 If the candidate has `MAX_EFFECTIVE_BALANCE`, it will always pass this test and be returned as the proposer.
 If the candidate has a fraction of `MAX_EFFECTIVE_BALANCE` then that fraction is the probability of being returned as proposer.

-If the candidate is not chosen, then `i` is incremented and we try again.
+If the candidate is not chosen, then `i` is incremented, and we try again.
 Since the minimum effective balance is half of the maximum, then this ought to terminate fairly swiftly.
-In the worst case, all validators have 16 Ether effective balance and the chance of having to do another iteration is 50%, in which case there is a one in a million chance of having to do 20 iterations.
+In the worst case, all validators have 16 Ether effective balance, so the chance of having to do another iteration is 50%, in which case there is a one in a million chance of having to do 20 iterations.

 Note that this dependence on the validators' effective balances, which are updated at the end of each epoch, means that proposer assignments are valid [only in the current epoch](https://github.com/ethereum/consensus-specs/pull/772#issuecomment-475574357).
 This is different from attestation committee assignments, which are valid with a one epoch look-ahead.